Frequently Asked Questions

 - SEG agreements are with whoever you chose to pay

 - Income Tax-free for domestic users

-- FITS pays you to generate electricity.
-You will receive a payment for every unit of electricity your system generates.
+- SEG pays you for any electricity you export to the grid.
 As you generate electricity you can use it – for free.
 And if you are not able to use the free electricity you will receive a payment for each unit that feeds back to the grid.
-And until you have a smart meter fitted it is assumed that you feed back 50% of the electricity even if you use all of it.
-See FITS rates (new page @ Ofgem)

 - Helps your Green Credentials, reducing your Carbon Footprint